ISTA-SPiDerS/aptos-multi-region-bench/README.md

 Deploy each region's infrastructure using the following commands.
 For each of the Terraform project directories in `terraform/`, run the following series of commands:

-Because the terraform scripts have not been properly written, we split cluster creation and K8s configuration into discrete plan/apply cycles.
+Because the terraform scripts have not been properly written, we split cluster creation and K8s configuration into discrete plan/apply cycles inspired by [hashicorp/terraform-provider-kubernetes#1078](https://github.com/hashicorp/terraform-provider-kubernetes/pull/1078).
 First, change main.tf to reference the aws-node-only submodule folder and perform the steps below and then repeat with aws submodule folder using the same workspace.

 From personal experience, once the "aws-node-only" part reaches module.aptos-node.aws_eks_addon.aws-ebs-csi-driver, stop it (with Ctlr + C) to save some time.
 Also, the "aws" part may need a short second iteration.
 ```